Electrical and electronic products, mechanical, building and construction products and chemical, consumer and other products and systems

 Q7.a.
 How far in advance of importation must application for a licence be made?
 Can licences be obtained within a shorter time-limit or for goods arriving at the port without a licence (for example, owing to inadvertency)?

-For the PS, application must be submitted as early as practicable as the system requires audits both factory and product, inspection, sampling and testing of products.
+For the PS, application must be submitted as early as practicable as the system requires audit for both factory and product, inspection, sampling and testing of products.

 For the ICC, there are four options provided and the application may be filed before the arrival of the shipment as long as the required shipping documents are already available.